Paddy Devlin: Post-war

-Devlin then went on, with Fitt, John Hume, Austin Currie and others to found the SDLP in 1970.
+Devlin then went on, with Fitt, John Hume, Austin Currie and others, to found the SDLP in 1970.
 The Social Democratic and Labour Party (SDLP) brought together politicians and activists from Labour, civil rights and moderate Irish Nationalist backgrounds to form a party committed to achieving a united Ireland by consent and to working within the Northern Ireland political structures for constructive local cross-community politics.
-At the time of the SDLP's formation, Devlin believed “the basic party philosophy was to be socialist and democratic and work for the unity of Ireland by consent”.
+At the time of the SDLP's formation, Devlin believed "the basic party philosophy was to be socialist and democratic and work for the unity of Ireland by consent".

 He was later involved, at the request of William Whitelaw, the Secretary of State for Northern Ireland, in ensuring safe passage for Gerry Adams for talks with the British government in 1973.

-He was a member of the Northern Ireland Assembly, 1973 and Minister of Health and Social Services in the power-sharing Executive from 1 January 1974 to 28 May 1974.
+He was a member of the Northern Ireland Assembly, 1973, and Minister of Health and Social Services in the power-sharing Executive from 1 January 1974 to 28 May 1974.
 The power-sharing Executive was a cross-community coalition administration.
 The SDLP joined the Executive along with the pro-power-sharing wing of the Ulster Unionist Party and the Alliance Party.
 The Executive would be short-lived.
-It collapsed after five months at the end of May 1974 following the Protestant workers Ulster Workers Council strike.
+It collapsed after five months at the end of May 1974, following the Protestant workers Ulster Workers Council strike.

-By 1977 Devlin felt that the SDLP “was being stripped of its socialism and being taken over by unadulterated nationalists”.
+By 1977 Devlin felt that the SDLP "was being stripped of its socialism and being taken over by unadulterated nationalists".
 These differences came to a head when Devlin resigned as chairman of the parliamentary group and issued a statement criticising the direction of the SDLP.
-A few days later the SDLP executive met and voted to expel him from the party.
+A few days later, the SDLP executive met and voted to expel him from the party.

-In 1978 he established the United Labour Party, which aimed to be a broad based Labour formation in Northern Ireland.
-He stood under its label for the European Parliament in 1979 but polled just 6,122 first preferences (1.1% of those cast) and thereby lost his deposit.
+In 1978 he established the United Labour Party, which aimed to be a broad-based Labour formation in Northern Ireland.
+He stood under its label for the European Parliament in 1979 but polled just 6,122 first preferences (1.1% of those cast) and lost his deposit.

 Devlin did not support the hunger strike and the campaign for political status for Republican prisoners.
-He was re-elected as an Independent Socialist to Belfast City Council in the 1981 local elections but with a much reduced vote of 1,343; down from the 7,087 votes he won four years earlier.
+He was re-elected as an Independent Socialist to Belfast City Council in the 1981 local elections but with a much reduced vote of 1,343; down from the 7,087 votes he had won four years earlier.

 In 1987 he, together with remnants of the NILP and others, established Labour '87 as another attempt at building a Labour Party in Northern Ireland (LPNI) by uniting the disparate groups supporting labour and socialist policies but it too met with little or no success.
-In 1985 he lost his place on Belfast City council.
+In 1985, he lost his place on Belfast City council.

 Devlin was also involved in the Peace Train Organisation.